UBC-NLP/araT5/README.md

 * **MSA Training Data**: We use 70GB of MSA text 7.1B tokens) from the following sources: [AraNews](nagoudi2020machine), [El-Khair](elkhair-2016), [Gigaword](https://catalog.ldc.upenn.edu/LDC2009T30), [OSCAR](suarez2019asynchronous), [OSIAN](zeroual2019osian),  Wikipedia Arabic, and [Hindawi Books](https://www.hindawi.org/books/}{https://www.hindawi.org/books).

 * **Twitter Training Data**: We randomly sample 1.5B Arabic tweets from a large in-house dataset of about 10B tweets.
-We use string matching to only include tweets with at least 3 Arabic words, regardless whether the tweet has non-Arabic string or not.  %That is, we do not remove non-Arabic so long as the tweet meets the $3$ Arabic word criterion.
+We use string matching to only include tweets with at least 3 Arabic words, regardless whether the tweet has non-Arabic string or not.
 The dataset makes up 178GB of text 21B tokens.

 ## 1.2 Models Architecture